 Im Olymp der Ökonomen.
 Eine digitale Geschichte der Resonanz wirtschaftspolitischer Experten in Deutschland 1965 bis 2015

 The „Olympus“ of Economic Policy Advice.
 A Digital History of Economic Policy Experts in Germany 1965-2015

-doctoral dissertation, submitted at University of Regensburg in February 2020; see here
+Doctoral dissertation, defended at University of Regensburg in November 2020; see here

 Newspaper articles (selection)